 *Must be completed, awarded and certified by 1 August 2016.
 Failure to comply with this may result in withdrawal of offer by St George's.

 English language tests are valid for only two years, as English language ability changes from year to year.
-If you have completed a test which is now considered to be out of date, you may be required to complete another.
-Please note that applicants are only permitted a maximum of two test attempts within a one year period.
+If you've completed a test which is now considered out of date, you may be required to complete another, though applicants are only permitted a maximum of two test attempts within a one year period.

 |IELTS||Overall 6.5 with 6.0 in Listening, 6.0 in Reading, 6.0 in Writing and 6.0 in Speaking.|

 |Pearson Test||Pearson (PTE Academic) Test overall 67 with 67 in Listening, 67 in Reading, 67 in Writing, 67 in Speaking.|

 |Cambridge English Advanced (Certificate in Advanced English)||Cambridge English Advanced overall 185 with no less than 176 in each section.|